 If you are new around here- I like to get things cheap.
 I’m not a fan of paying full price for things.
 So when I started without a new chicken coop in our new barn, I was motivated to keep it cleaner.

 I shared the PDZ Coop Refresher because it’s the first thing I found at our local farm store- Runnings.
 But the cost is expensive.
-And if you have more than 10 or so chickens, you realize you go through a bag quickly.
+And if you have more than ten chickens, you realize you go through a bag quickly.

 What is a Sweet PDZ coop refresher?
-Well, it’s an organic powder you can sprinkle throughout your coop that will help capture and eliminate ammonia.
+It’s an organic powder you can sprinkle throughout your coop to help capture and eliminate ammonia.
 You can read about it on their website here.

 But I stopped using this.